a sound first approach to opening the world

 • spatial hearing to read proximity, group dynamics and safety

-The project’s exercises are designed around these abilities: students learn to express, interpret and navigate social situations using the channel that is already central to their perception: sound.
+The project’s exercises are designed around these abilities: students learn to recognise, interpret and navigate social situations using the channel that is already central to their perception: sound.

 We build a sound-first curriculum that starts from the perceptual strengths of blind and low-vision students.